dayano74/Philosophers/README.md

 # Philosophers

-the basics of threading a process
+In this project, you will learn the basics of threading a process.\
+You will learn how to create threads and explore the use of mutexes.\

+Version: 11.2